A global issue. A crisis in Kenya

 Kenya is at the epicentre of the donkey skin trade.
 Up to 1,000 donkeys in the country are thought to be killed daily for their skins - In 2018 alone almost 160,000 donkeys were killed in slaughterhouses, translating to 8.1% of the population.
-Research by the Kenya Agricultural and Livestock Research Institute (KALRO) has predicted that donkeys could be wiped out in Kenya by 2023.
+Research by the Kenya Agricultural and Livestock Research Institute (KALRO) has predicted that if the trend of slow population growth and increasing slaughter continues, donkeys in Kenya could be wiped out by 2023.

 To make matters worse, people are having their donkeys stolen to fuel the trade, and 60 donkeys a week were stolen from owners across Kenya in 2017.
 Stolen donkeys are often horrifically butchered in the bush or on the street.
 The theft pushes families into poverty as their main source of income is taken.

 Since declaring the issue a crisis in Kenya, Brooke East Africa has been helping owners who have lost their donkeys set up the National Network of Donkey Owners.
 Silas is secretary of one of these groups in Kimbimbi:

 Four legal slaughterhouses are currently running in Kenya.
 The country’s newest one is located near the Ethiopian border, promoting the smuggling of donkeys into the country.
 Across country borders, the donkey skin trade carries a major risk to welfare and health, as seen in April 2019, when Brooke witnessed an outbreak of equine flu in West Africa that killed 60,000 donkeys in Niger alone.
 The World Organisation for Animal Health (OIE) believes that it was linked to illegal transport of animals accross borders.